 Direct Material Definition

-Direct material refers to the raw materials that are directly used in the production process of goods and/or services of a company and are an essential component of the finished goods manufactured.
-Direct Material Costs are reported in the trading account debit side under the head “cost of goods sold”.
-They are also referred to as the expenditures incurred to make a particular product that can trace back to its original form.
+Direct material refers to the raw materials that are directly used in the production process of goods and services of a company and are an essential component of the finished goods manufactured.
+Direct Material Costs are reported in the trading account debit side under the head “cost of goods soldCost Of Goods SoldThe Cost of Goods Sold (COGS) is the cumulative total of direct costs incurred for the goods or services sold, including direct expenses like raw material, direct labour cost and other direct costs.
+However, it excludes all the indirect expenses incurred by the company. .”
+They are also referred to as the expenditures incurred to make a product that can trace back to its original form.

-It can be in physical form or can be in artificial form like technology.
-Eg: In a company like Amazon, the main cost of the company is to build a system so that it can reach the maximum number of people across the globe.
-Here the technology cost will be looked at as the direct materials since without setting up a proper technical infrastructure, the company will not be in a position to sell the products on the platform.
-In cost accountancy, it is more studied in detailed since it directly has an impact on the final product costing.
+It can be in physical form or artificial form like technology.
+E.g., In a company like Amazon, the main cost of the company is to build a system so that it can reach the maximum number of people across the globe.
+Here the technology cost will be looked at as the direct materials since, without setting up a proper technical infrastructure, the company will not be in a position to sell the products on the platform.
+On the other hand, cost accountancyCost AccountancyCost accounting is a defined stream of managerial accounting used for ascertaining the overall cost of production.
+It measures, records and analyzes both fixed and variable costs for this purpose., is more studied in detail since it directly impacts the final product costing.

 They are broadly divided into the following categories.